LorSong/ML_from_scratch/README.md

 - For this task I made additional custom transformer, to make word-vectors of given text.

 Second - Convolutional2D layer
-Implementration of spatial convolutional 2D layer
+Implementration of spatial convolutional 2D layer.

 At first, I made use of numpy and simple "for loops".
 Using NumPy, I couldn't make it compatible with tf.keras models.
 That's why I rewrited it using tensorflow functions.
 Comparing to tf.keras.Conv2D, mine was a bit slower to learn.

 - Design compatible with tf.keras models